 (I apologize here for the lack of pictures of the next part, straining the liquid has to be done quickly and it can be rather messy….I didn’t get pics this time!)

-The liquid will begin to cool very quickly but per sure and let the jars sit for at least a half an hour before placing them in the freezer, you don’t want any jars to break.
+The liquid will begin to cool very quickly but per sure and let the jars sit for at least half an hour before placing them in the freezer, you don’t want any jars to break.
 This is liquid white gold!

 Isn’t the final product beautiful?

-You can use the tallow in your cooking like you would butter.
-You can also use it (slightly softened or at room temp) as a good lotion for very dry skin (you only need a little bit).
+You can also use it (slightly softened or at room temp) as a lotion for very dry skin (you only need a little bit).

 I like to use tallow in baking recipes instead of shortening.
-I make some wonderful dairy free scones and an allergen free pie crust using tallow that my family just loves!
+I make some wonderful dairy-free scones and an allergen-free pie crust using tallow that my family just loves!
 (Yes, it’s the one pictured above, remind me to share the recipe this fall, it’s AMAZING.)